correlation-one/C1GamesStarterKit/algos/starter-algo/README.md

 ### `gamelib/algocore.py`

-This file contains code implementing the communication between the algo and the core game logic module so that your algo doesn't need to implement it.
-You shouldn't need to change this directly, just overwrite the core methods that you would like to behave differently.
+This file contains code that handles the communication between your algo and the core game logic module.
+You shouldn't need to change this directly.
+Feel free to just overwrite the core methods that you would like to behave differently.

 ### `gamelib/game.py`